 The role of happiness

 Happiness can be broken down into two parts: pleasure and purpose2.
-Improving health status often fits more into the purpose part, although it doesn’t have to be without pleasure, in fact when people find ways to enjoy healthy behaviours, they may be easier to maintain.
+Improving health status often fits more into the purpose part, although it doesn’t have to be without pleasure, in fact when people find ways to enjoy healthy behaviors, they may be easier to maintain.

-At Koa Health, we’d include a third element as a key part of happiness: control over our own affairs is also a crucial aspect of happiness, i.e. a part of what humans optimise for.
+At Koa Health, we’d include a third element as a key part of happiness: control over our own affairs is also a crucial aspect of happiness, i.e. a part of what humans optimize for.